elidoran/node-kevas/README.md

   else
     # do what you decide...

-# 3. or, event listener can do async work
+# 3. and, an event listener can do async work
 kevas.on 'key', (event, next) ->
   getValueForKey event.key, (value) ->
     if value?